PatternPal/PatternPal/docs/dev/recognizers/design/recognizer_runner.md

 # Recognizer Runner

-The @PatternPal.Core.RecognizerRunner class is the main entry point of the design pattern recognition process.
+The @PatternPal.Core.Runner.RecognizerRunner class is the main entry point of the design pattern recognition process.
 It is responsible for initializing the selected recognizers, creating the [`SyntaxGraph`](syntax_graph.md) of the input files, as well as for processing the results of the recognizers.